 Sub Principles How we do this/how we achieve this Managing risk • The Council has clear and concise risk management framework.
 There are a number of risk registers which are reported regularly which outline the risks faced by the Council and its service areas.
-These all include, current risk ratings and target risk ratings supported by mitigation comments Managing • Members and senior management are provided with regular reports on service performance against key performance indicators performance and milestones against recovery objectives • Members are clearly and regularly informed of the financial position and implications including environmental and resource impacts Robust internal control • Internal Audit provides the Council, through the Governance and Audit Committee, with an annual independent and objective opinion on the adequacy and effectiveness of the Council's internal control, risk management, governance arrangements and associated policies. • We are dedicated to tackling fraud as detailed within the Anti-Fraud and Corruption Strategy, Fraud Response Plan, and Whistleblowing Policy Managing data • We have effective strategic direction, advice and monitoring of information management with clear policies and procedures on personal data and provide regular training to ensure compliance with these We have appropriate Information Sharing Protocols in place in respect of all information shared with other bodies • The quality and accuracy of data used for decision making and performance monitoring is supported by guidance from a range of professional bodies Internal Audit review and audit regularly the quality and accuracy of data used in decision making and performance monitoring Strong public financial • Our Financial management arrangements support both the long-term achievement of outcome and short-term financial management performance through the delivery of the MTFS Setting a prudent Minimum Revenue Provision for the repayment of debt The integration of all financial management and control was reviewed as part of the finance modernisation project
+These all include, current risk ratings and target risk ratings supported by mitigation comments Managing Members and senior management are provided with regular reports on service performance against key performance indicators performance and milestones against recovery objectives Members are clearly and regularly informed of the financial position and implications including environmental and resource impacts Robust internal control • Internal Audit provides the Council, through the Governance and Audit Committee, with an annual independent and objective opinion on the adequacy and effectiveness of the Council's internal control, risk management, governance arrangements and associated policies. • We are dedicated to tackling fraud as detailed within the Anti-Fraud and Corruption Strategy, Fraud Response Plan, and Whistleblowing Policy Managing data • We have effective strategic direction, advice and monitoring of information management with clear policies and procedures on personal data and provide regular training to ensure compliance with these We have appropriate Information Sharing Protocols in place in respect of all information shared with other bodies • The quality and accuracy of data used for decision making and performance monitoring is supported by guidance from a range of professional bodies Internal Audit review and audit regularly the quality and accuracy of data used in decision making and performance monitoring Strong public financial • Our Financial management arrangements support both the long-term achievement of outcome and short-term financial management performance through the delivery of the MTFS Setting a prudent Minimum Revenue Provision for the repayment of debt The integration of all financial management and control was reviewed as part of the finance modernisation project

-Good Evidence 2022/23 (Score of 4) Areas Identified for Further Improvement 2022/23 (Score of 3) Maintained performance monitoring at mid and end of year (F66) Embedding the risk management framework The new Performance and Risk Management System (InPhase) continues to • (F73) Continuing to align the risk management framework and policies on be further developed and improved upon internal control with achieving the Council's objectives
+Areas Identified for Further Improvement 2022/23 (Score of 3) (F66) Embedding the risk management framework (F73) Continuing to align the risk management framework and policies on nternal control with achieving the Council's objectives F